Bridging USDT: The Complete BEP20 to ERC20 Handbook

 What are the main risks when bridging tokens?

-The primary risks include smart contract vulnerabilities in the bridge itself, which could be exploited by hackers.
+The primary risks include smart contract vulnerabilities in the bridge, which could be exploited by hackers.
 Other risks are low liquidity causing failed transactions or high slippage, and user error, such as sending funds to the wrong address or network. -

 How long does a BEP20 to ERC20 bridge typically take?

 The duration can vary from a few minutes to over an hour.
-It depends on the bridge's technology and the current congestion on both the BNB Smart Chain and, more significantly, the Ethereum network. -
+It depends on the bridge's technology and the current congestion on both the BNB Smart Chain and the Ethereum network. -

-Why are the fees for bridging to Ethereum (ERC20) so high?
+Why are the fees for bridging to Ethereum so high?

-The costs are primarily driven by the Ethereum network's 'gas' fees, which are used to pay for computational effort.
-Ethereum's high demand and block space limitations result in much higher transaction fees compared to the BNB Smart Chain. -
+The costs are primarily driven by the Ethereum network's gas fees, which pay for computational effort.
+Ethereum's high demand and limited block space result in much higher transaction fees compared to the BNB Smart Chain. -

 Can I send BEP20 USDT directly to an ERC20 address without a bridge?

-No. Sending BEP20 tokens directly to an Ethereum (ERC20) address from an exchange or wallet without using a purpose-built bridge will result in the permanent loss of your funds.
+No. Sending BEP20 tokens directly to an Ethereum (ERC20) address without using a purpose-built bridge will result in the permanent loss of your funds.
 The two chains are not directly compatible. -

-What is the difference between wrapped USDT and native USDT after bridging?
+What is the difference between wrapped and native USDT after bridging?

 When you bridge, the service locks your BEP20 USDT and issues an equivalent 'wrapped' version on Ethereum that is pegged to the original's value.
 Functionally, this ERC20 version of USDT is accepted and traded just like native USDT across the Ethereum ecosystem.